-Additional external professionals are brought into school, or are referred to, via the Common Assessment Framework as appropriate.
+Additional external professionals are brought into school, or are referred to as appropriate.

 SEND

 We are fully committed to supporting our students with Special Educational Needs and Disabilities.
 Our SEND Coordinator (SENCo) liaises with primary schools to ensure that students transferring to us will be fully supported, and that all staff will be aware of their needs.
 We will screen all Year 7s during the first half term to identify learning needs that may have possibly been missed and to benchmark key skills, such as reading ages.